OpenGenderTracking/globalvoices/README.md

 `bundle exec process.rb sample` (or other collection name)

+### `aggregate.rb`

+This script is responsible for assembling some csvs about the processed files.
+By deault it creates all its files in the `assets` folder.
+Two files are generated:

+* `*_all.csv` - a csv of all the articles, their pub date and the results of the metrics.
+* `*_names.csv` - A unique list of authors that contributed to the above set of articles and our guess as to their gender.

+To execute the script, run:

+`bundle exec ruby aggregate.rb sample` (or other collection name)

+`bundle exec ruby aggregate.rb sample CategoryName` (any category that appears in the category property of articles.)

 ## Licensing

 The project is duel licensed under the GPLv3 license as well as the MIT license.
 Pick your favorite.